9 enchanting forests and arboretums in Britain

 Easily accessible by public transport, Epping Forest is a green oasis close to the heart of London.
 Stretching 12 miles, this ancient woodland is one of the largest open spaces in the capital, with many cycling trails and forest walks to enjoy.
 One of the best-loved walking routes is the Willow Trail, a family friendly hike that runs alongside Connaught Water, passing grazing longhorn cattle on the way.
-If you want to add a more challenging trek to your London itinerary, you can discover the Oak Trail, an energetic route along the edge of the park’s Deer Sanctuary that features acorn-peppered paths and historic monuments.
+Those wanting to add a more challenging trek to their London itinerary can discover the Oak Trail, an energetic route along the edge of the park’s Deer Sanctuary that features acorn-peppered paths and historic monuments.

 Located close to another city centre is Oxford’s Harcourt Arboretum, a 130-acre collection of colourful, mature trees that dates back to the 19th century.
-Featuring meadows of wildflowers, vibrant Japanese trees and some of the oldest giant redwoods in Britain, it’s a fascinating spot if you’re a nature lover.
+Featuring meadows of wildflowers, vibrant Japanese trees and some of the oldest giant redwoods in Britain, it’s a fascinating spot for nature lovers.
 There’s also a spell-binding eight-acre pinetum which dates back to the 1830s, along with native bluebell and lime woodlands and an Acer Glade, which delivers seasonal highlights throughout the year.

 High above the mature trees lie more fantastic GoApe activities, including a high rope treetop challenge, zip wires and wobbly bridges.
 Smaller explorers can look forward to meeting the Gruffalo, in the form of a charming sculpture, and finding 12 markers in the deep, dark wood with Gruffalo orienteering.

-If you want to spend the night in this enchanting forest, you can look forward to Delamere’s brand new forest cabins, complete with log burners and private hot tubs, which are set to open soon.
+Those who want to spend the night in this enchanting forest can look forward to Delamere’s brand new forest cabins, complete with log burners and private hot tubs, which are set to open soon.

 A hub of wildlife walks, mountain bike trails and water sports by day, come nightfall Kielder Water and Forest Park becomes a stellar stargazing hotspot.
 As an official International Dark Sky Park it boasts one the clearest skies in Europe.
 Home to the Kielder Observatory, it offers out-of-this-world experiences, including the chance to spot meteor showers and shooting stars, plus a range of interactive talks and activities.

-Back on earth, if you’re a foodie fan you can plan a Northern Wilds Forage and Feast adventure.
-Focusing on the seasonal delicacies of the region, these experiences teach you how to identity edible wild plants and fungi before finishing with an eco-friendly foraged meal.
+Back on earth, foodie fans can plan a Northern Wilds Forage and Feast adventure.
+Focusing on the seasonal delicacies of the region, these experiences teach visitors how to identity edible wild plants and fungi before finishing with an eco-friendly foraged meal.

-If you’re dreaming of vast forests, rugged mountains and jewel-like lochs, you can look forward to a trip to Queen Elizabeth Forest Park.
+Visitors dreaming of vast forests, rugged mountains and jewel-like lochs can look forward to a trip to Queen Elizabeth Forest Park.
 Located just 25 miles from Glasgow, Rough Guide’s official world’s friendliest city for 2021, the park spans almost 50,000 acres and is home to both Loch Ard and Loch Lomond.
-You may also be keen to explore Loch Katrine’s Great Trossachs Arts & Literature Trail, which was loved by Wordsworth and Sir Walter Scott alike.
+Culture fans may also be keen to explore Loch Katrine’s Great Trossachs Arts & Literature Trail, which was loved by Wordsworth and Sir Walter Scott alike.

 Approximately 75 miles south of those twinkling lochs visitors can find another woodland getaway, Galloway Forest Park.
 The UK's largest forest, it is home to gentle cycling routes in addition to beautiful walking trails.
-If you’re keen to embrace the great outdoors on two wheels, you can also look forward to exploring Kirroughtree or Glentrool, two of Scotland’s internationally renowned 7stanes mountain biking centres.
+Those wanting to embrace the great outdoors on two wheels can also look forward to exploring Kirroughtree or Glentrool, two of Scotland’s internationally renowned 7stanes mountain biking centres.
 Kirroughtree offers outstanding single-track routes, while Glentrool encompasses many types of adventure, including the famous Big Country Route.

-If you’re an animal lover dreaming of Scotland’s iconic wildlife, you can look forward to seeing the herd of Red Deer in Galloway Forest Park.
-With a special viewing area and hide, you’re able to see the deer up close without disturbing their natural environment, for an environmentally friendly encounter with one of Scotland’s most iconic animals.
+Animal lovers dreaming of Scotland’s iconic wildlife can look forward to seeing the herd of Red Deer in Galloway Forest Park.
+With a special viewing area and hide, visitors are able to see the deer up close without disturbing their natural environment, for an environmentally friendly encounter with one of Scotland’s most iconic animals.